mhamzaaamir960/FrontEnd_Project/README.md

-# FrontEnd_Project
+# Static Amazon Web Clone

-Frontend web project!
+This is a static amazon web clone by using HTML/CSS.